yukiko0219/teamExercise/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
-The name of the top member with some statistics on the progress/performance in the team. i.e.
+The name of the top member with some statistics on the progress/performance in the team. i.e.\n
 Last Name, First Name
 Attendance: x/y meetings
 Notable Contributions: x, y, z

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

-class Member node
+class Member
 fields
 1. member name (string)
 2. meeting attendance rate (double)
 3. tasks assigned (string[])
 4. tasks completed(string[])

 class method
 calculate_weight() :calculates the weighted average of member's performance based on meeting attendance rate and task completion rate